waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 ```
 But what would happen?
 Try it and rerun your tests.
 This is part of the beauty of TDD - you can experiment with different approaches and use your tests to analyze the outcome.
 We haven't really improved the situation - we've fixed two tests, but broken two others.

 That's the last time you need to be told to run `rspec`.
 Every time you make a change to your tests or your production code, run `rspec`.
-Did you try this example and run `rspec` as suggested, or did you read through?  **Take every available opportunity to explore the code and different outcomes.
+Did you try the above example and run `rspec` as suggested, or did you read through?  **Take every available opportunity to explore the code and different outcomes.
 Follow every path suggested.
 Experimentation is the most powerful learning tool available to you.**

 We cannot proceed any further without introducing some *state* into `DockingStation`.
 State is the ability of an object to retain information about itself.
 Critically, we need to know whether it has any bikes to release.
 When a bike is docked, we need to retain that information and use it again when `release_bike` is called.